-Both parents and teens alike often find the idea of teenagers traveling the world daunting and sometimes even scary!
-It’s easy to let these fears hold us back and prevent us from seeing all of the awesome ways that teen travel can transform teens into amazing young people.
-These reasons for teens to travel are learned by everyone in their own individual way, providing teens of all ages with invaluable experiences that will last a lifetime.
+Both parents and young adults often find the idea of venturing out into the world daunting and sometimes even scary!
+It’s easy to let these fears hold us back and prevent us from seeing all the awesome ways that teen travel programs can transform young people.
+The profound benefits of traveling abroad are learned by everyone in their own individual way, providing adolescents of all ages with invaluable experiences that will last a lifetime.

-Traveling is important as it teaches meaningful life skills, provides an opportunity to meet new people, facilitates cultural appreciation, and teaches the ability to adapt to new environments.
-Travel is a fantastic way of gaining these unique experiences which develop youth into more well-rounded citizens, all while having fun along the way!
+Exploring new places is so important because it teaches meaningful life skills from travel, offers the chance to meet new people, cultivates cultural appreciation, and builds the ability to adapt to new environments.
+These adventures are a fantastic way of gaining unique international experiences for youth which develop individuals into more well-rounded citizens, all while having fun along the way!
+This is precisely why teens should travel – it’s a powerful form of personal development.

 1. Learn How to Save and Budget Money

-And once on that trip, it feels even better to be able to budget your money accordingly so that you can enjoy the little things like gelato on a hot day in Rome or bring back lavender soaps from France for your mom at the end of your trip.
+And once on that journey, it feels even better to be able to budget your money accordingly so you can enjoy the little things like gelato on a hot day in Rome or bring back lavender soaps from France for your mom at the end of your adventure.

 You might also like: How to Budget for Your First Trip Abroad